justanotherkevin/Solace-advocate-search/docs/prd-search-ui.md

 ## 2. Problem Statement

 The current search UX uses a single text input to match across multiple fields.
-This is not optimal for discrete attributes like city, degree, specialties, or years of experience.
+This is not optimal for discrete at tributes like city, degree, specialties, or years of experience.
 Users must guess keywords and formatting, and results may be imprecise.

 ## 3. Goals